 - In a stand mixer fitted with the dough hook, or in a large bowl using a wooden spoon, combine the flour, sugar, yeast, salt and ground aniseed.
 Add the water and oil and combine until a soft ball forms.
 Knead the dough on a lightly floured surface or in the stand mixer for 5 minutes or until smooth.

-Shape the dough into a ball and place in a lightly oiled bowl, turning to coat with the oil.
+- Shape the dough into a ball and place in a lightly oiled bowl, turning to coat with the oil.
 Cover with plastic wrap and let rise in a warm place for 1 hour or until the dough doubles in volume.

 - In the bowl, stretch the dough and fold it onto itself once.
 Divide into 8 equal pieces.
 Shape each piece into a ball, then arrange the balls on a lightly oiled baking sheet, spacing them evenly.
 Cover with plastic wrap and let rise for 15 minutes.

-On a lightly floured surface, using a rolling pin, roll out each piece of dough into a 6-inch (15 cm) disc.
+- On a lightly floured surface, using a rolling pin, roll out each piece of dough into a 6-inch (15 cm) disc.

-Heat a lightly oiled, non-stick skillet over medium heat.
+- Heat a lightly oiled, non-stick skillet over medium heat.
 When the skillet is hot, cook one disc at a time for 2 minutes.
 Flip and continue cooking for 1 minute or until the pita puffs up and lightly browns.
 Set aside on a wire rack.
 Wipe the skillet clean with a lightly oiled paper towel before cooking each pita.